vmware-samples/euc-samples/macOS-Samples/CustomXMLProfiles/CustomXMLTemplate.md

 ```

 In the template, you must modify:
-* The `PayloadUUID` string value which you can generate by running `uuidgen` in terminal
+* The `PayloadUUID` string value which you can generate by running `uuidgen` in Terminal.app in macOS
-* The `PayloadDisplayName` string value
+* The `PayloadType` string *must* be **com.apple.ManagedClient.preferences**
+* The `PayloadOrganization` is the organization name that displays in the *Profiles* system preference pane
-* The `PayloadIdentifier` string value which is a combination of the Preference Domain and a UUID
+* The `PayloadIdentifier` string value which is a combination of the CFPrefsDomain and a UUID
-  * Note the preference domain will also be needed in the `Payload Content` section.
-* The `PayloadType` string which is the preference domain read/written by the app (such as com.google.chrome or com.apple.touchidpolicy)
+* The `PayloadDisplayName` string value which is the user-friendly profile name displayed in the *Profiles* system preference pane
-* The `Payload Description` to descript exactly what this Custom XML does.
+* The `Payload Description` describes exactly what this Custom XML does for the user (e.g. how is this affecting their machine)
+* PayloadContent Dictionary:
-* The CFPrefsDomain key should be the actual domain you're attempting to affect with the settings in your profile.
+  * The `CFPREFSDOMAIN` key should be the actual app's preference domain you're attempting to affect with the settings in your profile
+  * The `Forced` key ensures the user cannot modify the value.
+Optionally, use the `Set-Once` value to enforce the values one time but allow the user to modify.
   * The `<key>` and value (`<string>`, boolean, `<integer>`) and arrays which comprise the preference settings.

+> When this profile is sent in the Device scope to the mdmclient, macOS generates a `PayloadType`.plist file in `/Library/Managed\ Preferences/` and in `/Library/Managed\ Preferences/{LoggedInUserName}` at the same time.

 ## More Information ##
 * For more information on how to build custom XML, check out [VMware AirWatch 101: XML Preferences for macOS Custom Settings Profile](https://blogs.vmware.com/euc/2017/06/xml-preferences.html)
 * [CFPreferences Documentation [Apple]](https://developer.apple.com/documentation/corefoundation/preferences_utilities)
+* [CFPreferences ManagedPreferences Payload Documentation [Apple]](https://developer.apple.com/documentation/devicemanagement/managedpreferences?changes=latest_minor)
 * [NSUserDefaults Documentation [Apple]](https://developer.apple.com/documentation/foundation/nsuserdefaults)